-Although we are less than two decades into the 21st century, those eighteen years have seen a rapid and radical shift in the modern commerce landscape.
+Although we are less than two decades into the 21st century, those eighteen years have seen a rapid and radical turn in the commerce landscape.
 The internet boom and the birth of e-commerce signaled the decline of the retail outlets and shopping malls across the country with companies such as Amazon leading a push into new, modern, online markets.
-Because of this seismic shift within the industry and the emphasis placed on rapid home deliveries, sellers of goods or products are regularly shipping in astronomically higher levels in both frequency and volume as is evidenced by the massive growth, in the billions of dollars, in both the full truckload and less than truckload freight industries.
+Because of this seismic shift within the industry and the emphasis placed on rapid home deliveries, sellers of goods or products are regularly shipping in astronomically higher levels in both frequency and volume.

-Whether or not you utilize any or all of these services, there are certain critical aspects of your freight logistics that you should not only be aware of but be able to handle yourself.
-One of the tools you should have at your disposal is the ability to audit your freight bill.
-Knowing how to audit your freight is essential for a variety of reasons including cutting freight costs, increasing efficiency and keeping your carriers honest and accountable.
-Below, we will discuss how to audit your freight bill and the benefits of doing so.
+Whether or not you utilize any or all of these services, there are certain critical aspects of your logistics that you should not only be aware of but be able to handle yourself.
+One of the tools you should have at your disposal is the ability to audit your freight bill to identify opportunities to cut costs, increase efficiency, and keep your carriers honest and accountable.

-At its essence, a freight audit is the process of examining and confirming the validity of invoices charged by a freight carrier.
-Through this careful examination, a shipper can verify the accuracy of their bills.
+At its essence, a freight audit is the process of examining and validating a freight carrier’s invoices.
+Through this careful process, a shipper can verify the accuracy of their bills.
 Conceptually, it is quite simple; your goal is to pay the freight charges you owe and not a single cent more.
-While it is quite popular these days to utilize software to do much of the legwork, some freight audits can only be done by hand.
+While it is quite popular these days to utilize software to do much of the legwork, some freight bill audits can only be done by hand.
 Regardless of the method, an audit will only occur after the freight invoice is received and payment should only be made after you have confirmed the accuracy of all charges.

 The Difficulty of Freight Audits

-While a freight audit may sound simple on the surface, it is, in truth, anything but.
-Freight audits are a complicated process, made only more difficult by volatile shifts in global fuel prices.
+Freight audits are a complicated process, made only more difficult by volatile fluctuations in global fuel prices.
 Very few industries’ rates are as inextricably linked to one factor as the transportation industry is to the cost of fuel.
 Because of this, your freight cost will rise and fall with the cost of transportation, which is directly tied in with the current price of oil.
-Because of these regular and rapid fluctuations of fuel costs paired with the unpredictability of forecasting future oil costs, your freight costs may vary wildly.
+Because of these regular and rapid fluctuations of fuel costs paired with the unpredictability of forecasting oil price, your freight costs may vary wildly.
 As you might imagine, when you have a host of different costs of service, verifying that you are being charged correctly becomes an even more challenging task.

 Some things worth checking when auditing your freight invoice include:

 - Are there duplicate invoices? – Were you double charged for a freight shipment?
 Did your carrier count one shipment as two separate shipments?
 Such a phenomenon is more common than you might think, especially when using electronic services.
-According to a White Paper study, regardless of industry, “On average, approximately 0.05% to 0.1% of invoices paid are typically duplicate payments—which for a medium-size organization with annual costs of $100 million over a three year period could represent a loss of $300,000.”
 Multiple invoices can result from different options for receipt and payment of invoices, lack of rigid controls in accounts payable, or unethical carriers.
-To prevent such a thing occurring look for the following:
+To prevent such a thing occurring search for the following:

-- Search for invoices with identical or similar dollar amounts
+- Invoices with identical or similar dollar amounts

-- Search for invoices that have identical invoice and vendor numbers, but have received payment from separate accounts
+- Invoices that have identical invoice and vendor numbers, but have received payment from separate accounts

-- Search for invoices paid to similar vendors with the same address, bank account, and routing number
+- Invoices paid to similar vendors with the same address, bank account, and routing number

-- Search for invoices with closely matching invoice numbers, which could be a result of errors in data entry
+- Invoices with closely matching invoice numbers, which could be a result of errors in data entry

-- Search for invoices made to the same vendor from varied source documents
+- Invoices made to the same vendor from varied source documents

 - Was the proper classification applied? – The National Motor Freight Traffic Association (NMFTA) regularly updates and publishes the National Motor Freight Classification.
 This sets a universal standard that allows companies to compare commodities.
 The Commodity Classification Standard Board groups commodities into one of 18 subclasses, ranging from 50 to 500.
 Classes are based on four factors, density, liability, handling, and stowability.
 Classes have different rates, so it is vital that you ensure your freight is being appropriately classed and charged accordingly.